m0-k1/Perceptron_Model/README.md

 References - Davison, A.C. and Hinkley, D.V.
 (1997) Bootstrap Methods and Their Application.
 Cambridge University Press.

-### Any kind of Insights or corrections from you are highly appreciated.
+### Any kind of Insights or corrections from you are highly appreciated